 Chef and co-owner of Fond in Philadelphia.

-Chef and partner with Stephen Starr at Il Pittore in Philadelphia.
+Chef and former partner with Stephen Starr at Il Pittore in Philadelphia.

 Sommelier and co-owner of Petruce et Al.